Frequently asked questions in Alert Level 3

 Sales of primary produce direct to consumers can be done only by contactless delivery or pre-arranged contactless pick up.
 In other words, consumers cannot physically browse for goods.

 This will mean that farmers’ markets cannot be held, but pre-arranged collection of goods bought online or by phone can be arranged.

 Can I fish recreationally?

-Recreational and other non-commercial fishing can be undertaken using hand-gathering methods in shallow water or fishing from shore or wharves only.
+Recreational and other non-commercial fishing can be undertaken using hand-gathering methods in shallow water (under 1 metre depth) or line-fishing from shore only.

 The most important principles here are to:

 - stay close to home

 - stay 2 metres away from people not in your bubble